The Sins of the Cities of the Plain: Editions

-In popular culture
+Adaptation

 In 2019, the opera The Sins of the Cities of the Plain premiered at Espacio Turina in Seville, Spain.
 The libretto was entirely written in Polari by librettist and playwright Fabrizio Funari, while the music was composed by Germán Alonso, with cantaor Niño de Elche in the role of Jack Saul.
 The opera was produced and performed by instrumental ensemble Proyecto OCNOS, formed by Pedro Rojas-Ogáyar and Gustavo A. Domínguez Ojalvo, with the support of ICAS Sevilla, Fundación BBVA and The Librettist.